jakemcc/jakemccrary.com/source/_posts/2017-04-12-what-are-the-most-used-clojure-libraries.markdown

   count DESC
 ```

-The first five rows in the results are below.
-Let's save the entire
+The first five rows results are below.
+Let's save the entire result to
-result to a `clojure.libraries` table.
+a `clojure.libraries` table.

 ```
 | library             | version | count |